At the Armistice signed with the Allies on November 11, 1918,

 their ships by British marines, however one British group succeeded in killing the captain and first

-officer of the battleship SMS Markgraf as well as seven others, some shot to death while drifting in
+officer of the battleship SMS Markgraf as well as seven other men, some shot to death while drifting

 British casualties and no drownings.